Hey there! Planning a trip to a new city? Worried about staying safe?

 Stick to the tourist zones

-It's a good idea to stay in tourist zones when you are traveling to an unfamiliar city.
-These are generally the places where you'll find popular activities that you want to do anyway.
-Tourist zones are generally safe because they are usually in “nice” parts of town, crowded with visitors, and patrolled by police.
+When in doubt, stay in tourist zones when you visit an unfamiliar city.
+These are generally places where you'll find popular activities you want to do anyway.
+Tourist zones are often safer because they are in “nice” parts of town, crowded with visitors, and patrolled by police.

 I often book a hotel or vacation rental in popular tourist zones, close to our activities.
 A comfortable hotel in a safe and convenient location is worth a splurge.